 Plan A Members

 The retirement allowance for Plan A members is capped at 100% of your highest average monthly salary.
 Your current highest average monthly salary can be viewed by logging into your MySCERA account.

 Plan B Members

-Pensionable compensation used to calculate the retirement benefit for a Plan B member is limited to the PEPRA limit of $124,180 for 2019.
+Pensionable compensation used to calculate the retirement benefit for a Plan B member is limited to the PEPRA limit of $126,291 for 2020.
 Members who participate in Social Security are capped at 100% of the PEPRA limit.
-Members who do not participate in Social Security (Valley of the Moon Fire Protection District employees) are capped at $149,016 (120% of the PEPRA limit).
+Members who do not participate in Social Security (Valley of the Moon Fire Protection District employees) are limited to 120% of the PEPRA limit capped at $151,549.
 Your current highest average monthly salary can be viewed by logging into your MySCERA account.